pascallaliberte/sharpen.page/_i18n/en/_posts/2018-12-06-forces-of-progress-in-purchase-decision.md

 If there were only these two forces, most purchases would be pretty automatic.
 But there are two other forces which put the breaks on the purchase momentum.

-### In the bottom right: Anxieties About The Solution
+### In the Bottom Right: Anxieties About The Solution

 * My girlfriend might not use it
 * How is this planner going to wear over the year?